 Tips on Asking Tourists or Locals for Travel Pictures

 Asking a fellow traveler or even a local to take your photos as a solo traveler can honestly be a hit or miss.
 If you want that perfect shot for your blog or Instagram, let them know EXACTLY what you want beforehand.
-Here are some more tips for asking fellow tourists or locals to take your photos.
+Here are some more tips for asking fellow tourists or locals to get those perfect photos.

-- Look for Someone with a Good Camera: Whether you’re getting solo travel pictures on your smartphone or another camera, look for someone with a DSLR or Mirrorless camera.
+- Look for Someone with a Good Camera: Whether you’re getting solo travel pictures on your cell phone or another nice camera, look for someone with a DSLR camera or Mirrorless camera.
 Chances are they may know about photography, you may not have to explain the type of shot you want so hard, and they can take good pictures.

 - Explain What You Want in the Shot: If you ask a fellow traveler or local to take your photos, let them know what you want!
 Explain the type of pose you’ll be pulling off so you can get the type of photo you want.
 If your pose calls for you to look away or be serious, they may be waiting for you to smile or turn around.

 - Know Your Angles: Candid poses work well, but when asking other people to take your travel pictures, it is not the time to experiment with different poses and angles.
 Practice looking in the mirror to get an idea of your good side first.
-When you know what angles and poses work, you can get the shot quicker.
+When you know which angle and poses work, you can get the shot quicker.